DnA-FX/DnA-FX.github.io/index.md

 {% capture text %}

-**Made by Canadians** - Two Canadians handmaking pedals/mods in our "_sound lab_".
-Come meet all the people that come together to create each sub-project and the story behind the **D&A Effects** project.
+**Handmade by Enthusiasts:** **D&A Effects** is a passion project brought to life in our _Sound Lab_ by Daniel and Tyler in Canada.
+Learn more about the individuals behind these sonic explorations and the story of **D&A Effects**.

 {%
   include button.html
-  link="team"
+  link="/team"
-  text="Meet the Team!"
+  text="Meet the Creators"
   icon="fa-solid fa-people-group"
   flip=true
   style="bare"